 Here is a questions & answers session that will give a clear picture as to how I work.
 Overall I’m a straight talker and informal to deal with.
 I prefer to be straight and direct and if it helps you to make up your mind either way then it should be very helpful to us both.
 Documentary wedding photography is a niche market yet many make claims that their images can’t live with, and the proof is out there.
 You’ll enjoy reading this, talk is cheap and some of this is simply tongue in cheek, but I do take my work seriously and hate time wasters.
-I have a distinctive style to my documentary work, but the majority of documentary photographers who shoot weddings do, that’s what makes them stand out from the crowd.
-The emphasis is always on pictures, pictures, pictures…
+I have a distinctive style and identity to my documentary work, but the majority of documentary photographers who shoot weddings do, that’s what makes them stand out from the crowd.
+The emphasis is always on pictures, pictures, pictures… If you feel a bit pathetic then I suggest you leave this page right now, not for the faint hearted

 What is Reportage?